 Thematic projects, both local and international, are initiatives developed by members of AEGEE.
 They deal with current challenges in the European society, create awareness among young people and propose solutions from a students’ point of view.

 Y Vote is a European-wide campaign designed to encourage young people in Europe to make informed choices at the European Parliament elections.
-The project believes, that youngster need to receive better information regarding the European elections, European institutions and the European Union in general to become active citizens.
-Therefore, conventions and local actions for AEGEEans and young citizens will be organised in the course of one year and a voting guide will be developed to help voters find out how to vote in their country. […]
+To become active cititzens, youngsters need to receive better information regarding the European elections, European institutions and the European Union in general.
+Therefore, conventions and local actions are organised in the year before the elections.
+A voting guide is developed to help voters find out how to vote in their country as well as from abroad.
+The project was launched for the European elections in 2009, in the forerun to the 2014 elections, and is currently happening to prepare the European youth for the elections in May 2019. […]

 The Summer University Project was born in 1988 with the intention of promoting European integration, and it is currently the biggest project in AEGEE which involves more than 2000 young people every year.
 Summer Universities are events that take place during the summer in most of the cities where AEGEE is present, for a period of one to four weeks.
 Understanding and exploring the multicultural dimension of the European continent, tasting its diversity, removing national borders, fighting for tolerance and becoming open- minded citizens are only some of the reasons why twenty to fifty young Europeans attend Summer Universities. […]